-Breaking down the Theory of Positive Disintegration has hopefully been a great starting point for you on your psychological path to FI.
+Breaking down the Theory of Positive Disintegration has hopefully been a great starting point for you on your individual creative path.

 For me personally, the theory has helped my confidence, my relationships, and my ability to trust unique approaches to life.
-This has contributed positively to my finances and my well-being overall.
+These internal shifts have contributed positively to my creative business (and my well-being overall).

 Savvy History is All About Promoting the Work of Overlooked Underdogs

-In general, it’s insightful to understand how Dabrowski’s experiences in both world wars contributed to the development of his psychological ideas.
-In addition, he lost a close friend to suicide.
-This tragic experience caused him to articulate level two and level three of his theory.
+In general, it’s insightful to understand Dabrowski’s experiences in both world wars (and how his experiences contributed to the development of his psychological ideas).

 Kazimierz Dąbrowski was around 12 years old when he witnessed the outbreak of WWI.
 He was an experienced man practicing medicine when he navigated the outbreak of WWII.
 He summarized these horrible experiences years later in quotes like the one below.